As Adam Neumann reportedly faces pressure to step down, it’s looking like a fight for life between WeWork and SoftBank – TechCrunch

 Neumann, it’s very worth noting, is himself is far more powerful than any of these six individuals.
 Even after the company recently revised Neumann’s supervoting rights, which gave him 20 times the voting power of ordinary shareholders and now give him 10, he could fire the entire board if he so chooses, notes the WSJ.

 Naturally, that wouldn’t be a good look for Neumann, who is already battling growing public perception that, among other negatives for a public company CEO, he smokes a whole lot of pot and that he may be delusional.
-(A WSJ piece last week reported that Neumann confided to different people his interest in becoming Israel’s prime minister and president of the world.)
+(A WSJ piece last week reported that Neumann likes to smoke marijuana with friends and while airborne.
+It also said that Neumann has confided to different people his interest in becoming Israel’s prime minister and president of the world.)

 All that said, SoftBank is also fast-losing credibility.
-While its CEO, Masayoshi Son, has been long revered as a visionary, a growing number of sources we’ve spoken to question the viability of his entire Vision Fund operation.
+While its CEO, Son, has been long revered as a visionary, a growing number of sources we’ve spoken to question the viability of his entire Vision Fund operation.
 They see WeWork’s ever-soaring valuation on the private market, from $20 billion to, more recently, $47 billion — which was almost single-handedly SoftBank’s doing — as just one in a costly string of poor calls.

 Indeed, despite the roughly $10 billion that SoftBank has sunk into WeWork, the financial loss it would take if WeWork falls apart would pale in comparison to the reputational hit Son would suffer, and you can bet there will be ripple effects.

-Note: Correction: An earlier version of this story did not include WeWork board member Mark Schwartz.